sed-seyedi/sed-stumpwmrc/README.md

 # Why?

-I just cannot work in an envorinment like Windows, MacOS or even Gnome3.
-They are all distracting and it's very painful to switch between to applications.
-Also, I hate the mouse.
+I just cannot work in a desktop envorinment (e.g. Windows, MacOS or even Gnome3).
+They are all distracting and it's very painful to switch between applications.
+Also, I hate the mouse!

 # How?